Quickstart with the Plural CLI

 Install the Plural CLI

-The Plural cli is available on homebrew, a single line install can be done with:
+The Plural CLI is available on Homebrew, a single line installation can be done with:

 brew install pluralsh/plural/plural

-If you are using a machine that is not compatible with homebrew, we recommend simply downloading a pre-built release on github and installing it onto your machines path.
-The releases can be found here.
+If you are using a machine that is not compatible with Homebrew, we recommend simply downloading a pre-built release on GitHub and installing it onto your machines path.
+The latest release can be found on GitHub or downloaded with the following commands: